jfrog/frogbot/docs/install-github.md

 **Important**

+- If using the [frogbot-config.yml](templates/.jfrog/frogbot-config.yml), please fill the mandatory properties according the config template.
+- If not using the config file:
     - For npm, yarn 2, NuGet or .NET: Make sure to set inside the pipelines.yml the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
 For example, `npm i` or `nuget restore`
 - Make sure that all necessary build tool that are used to build the scanned project are installed on the Pipelines agent.

 ```yml
 resources: